sap-tutorials/Tutorials/tutorials/hana-cloud-hdl-getting-started-1/hana-cloud-hdl-getting-started-1.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 8: ](Edit storage size)]
-If you are using a trial account, you are not able to change the size of your data lake instance.
+If you are using a free tier model or trial account, you are not able to change the size of your data lake instance.
 But if you are using a production account, then you can also scale your data lake up or down even after it is provisioned.
 Keep in mind, however, that you cannot have a data lake that is smaller than the minimum size.

 >Once your data lake instance is provisioned, you can scale your compute settings up or down as you wish, and as often as you wish. **Although at present, you can only scale up the storage size settings, but not scale down.**